How To Hunt Whitetail Deer Using the onX Hunt App: Part 1

 Setting Trail Cameras

 Any hunter who places multiple trail cameras appreciates the ability to mark trail camera locations.
-Set your cameras before spring turkey season, get the birds patterned and then after tagging out move them to areas where you can catch photos of velvet growth.
-Many of our onX staff deploy nearly a dozen cameras, and the ability to reference a Waypoint to see where you placed a trail cam can be very helpful come September when you aren’t entirely sure where you put a couple of your experimental cameras.
+Set your cameras before spring turkey season, get the birds patterned, and, after tagging out, move them to areas where you can catch photos of velvet growth.
+Many of our onX staff deploy nearly a dozen cameras, and the ability to reference a Waypoint to see where you placed a trail cam can be helpful come September when you aren’t entirely sure where you put a couple of your experimental cameras.

 And if you’re trading camera-checking chores with your friends, share the trail cam locations within the onX Hunt App.
-Our new Sharing feature allows you to share all onX Markup types (Waypoints, Lines, Shapes, and Tracks) with friends and hunting buddies, ensuring you’re on the same game plan.
-All the Markup content is included in the share (name, notes, color and more), allowing you to easily share notes and locations with buddies in the field.
+Our Sharing feature allows you to share all onX Markup types (Waypoints, Lines, Shapes, Routes, Areas, and Tracks) with friends and hunting buddies.
+And, it even works offline, ensuring you’re all on the same page no matter where you stand.

 Sharing Waypoints for trail cameras with the onX Hunt App.